cscannell-inacloud/Microsoft-Teams-Docs/teams/samples.md

 ## Tips for running Microsoft Teams samples

 Our sample apps attempt to standardize much of the configuration and structure to simplify your experience.
-While each project may have specific additional instructions within their readme, a few commonalities are discussed here.
+While each project may have specific additional instructions within their ReadMe, a few commonalities are discussed here.

 ### Project structure